 - Also, the nature of the mirror prison meant that Lapis couldn't just tell her captors that she wasn't a Crystal Gem.

 - The Reveal: We finally find out how Lapis ended up in that mirror.
 She was on Earth for a short visit and had the misfortune to end up in a battle between Homeworld and the Rebellion.
-She got poofed and was mistaken by Homeworld for a Crystal Gem who placed her gem on a mirror so they could tell her who the leader was and where the base was - stuff she didn't know.
+She got poofed by Bismuth and was mistaken by Homeworld for a Crystal Gem who placed her gem on a mirror so they could tell her who the leader was and where the base was - stuff she didn't know.
 When Homeworld abandoned the planet she was dropped at the Galaxy Warp (and stepped on which is why her gem was broken) and was stuck there before being found by Pearl.

 - Saying Sound Effects Out Loud: Peridot peppers her story at the beginning with a few, including "wa-bam-o, ka-powie!" for when the Drill was attacked, as well as noises for her photon blast cannon.